logisparte/kano/docs/README.md

 ### Lint

-[ShellCheck](https://github.com/koalaman/shellcheck) is used to lint shell code.
+[ShellCheck](https://github.com/koalaman/shellcheck) is used to analyze shell code.
-[MarkdownLint](https://github.com/igorshubovych/markdownlint-cli) is used to lint markdown code.
-To lint all code:
+[MarkdownLint](https://github.com/igorshubovych/markdownlint-cli) is used to analyze markdown code.
+To analyze all code:

 ```shell
 kano lint